EMZdot/Emma-Hero-s-Scarf/README.md

 ### **Updated Online Scarf**

-With this transcoding I am recreating the scarf in a virtual/digital version, using a scraping tool to keep the pictures of the Icons updated (where possible) according to the current time.
+With this transcoding I am recreating the scarf in a virtual/digital version, using a scraped pictures of the Icons updated (where possible) according to the current time.
 This transcoding is a combination of three approaches.
 In this transcoding there is a representative layer, in which I use *images* as the first level, the one the audience sees first.
 It is interactive: by simple actions it gives the public the possibility to access the second level which is writtena and descriptive (transc.1), which links to a more contextual archive (transc.2).

 ### **Methods**